Rantanen/eslint-plugin-xss/docs/rules/no-location-href-assign.md

 ```

 ### escapeFunc (optional)
-Function name that is used to sanitize user input. 'escape' is used by default.
+Function name that is used to sanitize user input. 'encodeURI' is used by default.

 ## When Not To Use It